syncfusion-content/install-docs/Common/FAQ/How-to-Upgrade-the-Project-into-a-New-Syncfusion-Version.md

 ---
 layout: post
 title: Upgrade Projects to New Syncfusion Version | Common | Syncfusion
-description: how to upgrade the project into a new syncfusion version?
+description: this section provides how to upgrade the projects from existing version to a new syncfusion version?
 platform: common
 control: Essential Studio
 documentation: ug